nogalosa/DuomenuApdorojimasCPPv2/README.md

 ___
 __v1.0 Benchmarks:__

 1 000 students generation time in seconds.
+First strategy puts every student to main `users` vector and to vectors called `nuskriaustukai` and `galvociai` depending on what marks do they get.
+Second strategy puts students with better marks to `users` vector, and with lower marks directly to `nuskriaustukai` vector.
+The third strategy puts students directly to `users` array and after that it is sorted to `users` and `nuskriaustukai` depending on their marks.

 | Type \ Strategy | 1 | 2 | 3 (optimized with remove_if) |
 | :---: | :---: | :---: | :---: |